MISO4202/xtext-egl-sql2java/README.md

-# PetriNet
-co.uniandes.modeling.consultasocl
-# Project Title
+# SQL2Java

-This project contains two ecore metamodels, EOL draft files to complete and EVL validations.
+This project includes a xtext grammar for SQL files, and egl transformatios for generate Java Code

 ## Getting Started